 Figure ES.2.
-Areas of the existing irrigated and potentially irrigable croplands in North Dakota counties (The numbers over the green bars are thousands of acres of croplands with irrigation potential in each county).
+Areas of potentially irrigable croplands in North Dakota counties using Missouri River water and groundwater under the best (Scenario 1) and the worst (Scenario 2) scenarios (The numbers at the end of the horizontal bars are thousands of acres of croplands with irrigation potential in each county).

-Figure ES.3.
-Croplands with irrigation potential within one mile distrance of three-phase power lines of Capital Electric, Dakota Valley, and Northern Plains Cooperatives.
+Table ES.2.
+Areas of land parcels with irrigation potential within one-mile distance of three-phase power lines of Capital Electric, Dakota Valley, and Northern Plains Cooperatives (acres).